ehlesp/smallab-k8s-pve-guide/G020 - K3s cluster setup 03 ~ Debian VM creation.md

       > [!NOTE]
       > The official Proxmox VE says that this name is `a free form text string you can use to describe the VM`, which contradicts what the web console actually validates as correct.

+    - `Resource Pool`\
-    - `Resource Pool`: here you can indicate to which pool of resources (you have none defined at this point) you want to make this VM a member of.
+      Here you can indicate to which pool of resources (you have none defined at this point) you want to make this VM a member of.

-    The only value you really need to set here is the name, which in this case could be `debian12tpl` (for Debian 12 Template).
+    The only value you really need to set here is the name, which in this case it could be `debiantpl` (for Debian Template).

     ![General tab filled at Create VM window](images/g020/debian_vm_create_vm_general_filled.webp "General tab filled at Create VM window")